-A Climate Active product (or service) certification is defined by the functional unit.
+A Climate Active product or service certification is defined by the functional unit.
 It is possible for two or more separate products with significantly different attributable processes to be included in the one product certification, provided the functional unit is broad enough to accommodate all products.
-Stakeholders must be able to clearly understand what is included in the certification and differentiate between certified and noncertified products.
+Stakeholders must be able to clearly understand what is included in the certification and differentiate between certified and non-certified products.

 The product life cycle assessment must detail and calculate emissions from all attributable process emission sources from the suite of products included in the certification.
-The public disclosure statement must include an overarching process map and clearly list all products/product categories/product lines included in certification.
+The Public Disclosure Statement must include an overarching process map and clearly list all products/product categories/product lines included in certification.
 The emissions summary table must detail the aggregated emissions across all product lines to be consistent with the reported certification unit.
 Additional product specific emission summary tables can be optionally included.

 Disclosure of emissions per functional unit in the PDS is strongly encouraged.
 This will allow your stakeholders to better understand the impacts of the emissions reduction activities you are undertaking over time.
-At a minimum, the percentage change in emissions per functional unit between reporting years must be disclosed in the PDS from CY22 and FY 22/23.
+At a minimum, the percentage change in emissions per functional unit between reporting years must be disclosed in the PDS, applicable from CY22 and FY 22/23 reporting periods onwards.